nilsmango/project7III/content/tap/manual/_index.md

 Activates or deactivates the session record button.

 7. Play/Stop/Play Menu/Tempo
-In the step sequencer with **Performance Features**: Single Tap opens that menu.
+In the step sequencer with [Performance Features](#4-1-performance-features): Single Tap opens that menu.
 Long-press opens the Tempo Overlay (see below).
 In all other layouts and views: Starts or stops the playback.
 Long-press opens the tempo overlay.
 In the [Step Sequencer](#3-3-5-step-sequencer) without **Performance Features**: Long-press shows a context menu for stopping, starting, adding, going to clips + tempo.